qiisziilbash/Simple_World_Simulation/description.md

     - do nothing

 - there are 4 types of agents:
-   - aggressive: they defend their food and fight for new food
+   - ⊠ aggressive: they defend their food and fight for new food
-   - scapegoat: they do not defend their food but fight for new food
+   - ⊡ scapegoat: they do not defend their food but fight for new food
-   - decent: they do defend their food but do not fight for new food
+   - ⊙ decent: they do defend their food but do not fight for new food
+   - ⊚ poor: they do not defend their food and do not fight for new food